Oh no! Did you plan new financial resolutions again but forgot about the most romantic day of the year?

 That’s OK, celebrating Valentine’s day on a budget is not that difficult.

 Of course, love should be celebrated every single day, but this particular Holiday makes it all the more special!

-While for some, Valentine’s Day is just a regular Tuesday, other couples enjoy preparing a nice surprise for their loved one.
+While for some, Valentine’s Day is just a regular day of the week, other couples enjoy preparing a nice surprise for their loved one.

 Whether you want to impress your spouse, your new special someone or your secret crush, you’re gonna have to come up with a romantic plan today.

 You don’t need to spend a fortune on jewelry and overpriced chocolate boxes to show your loved one you care.
 But you can’t show up with a macaroni necklace either!

 Valentine’s Day is no reason to panic and max out your credit card.
 Here are some great tips & tricks to make Valentine’s Day special, on a budget!

 Cook a romantic dinner at home